ingrammicro/concerto/README.md

 # Setup

 ## Pre-requisites
-Before setting up the CLI, we will need a Flexiant Concerto account, and an API key associated with your account.
+Before setting up the CLI, we will need a Ingram Micro Concerto account, and an API key associated with your account.

-You can create a free account in less than a minute following the steps in Flexiant Concerto [login page](https://start.concerto.io/).
+You can create a free account in less than a minute following the steps in Ingram Micro Concerto [login page](https://start.concerto.io/).

 Once your account have been provisioned, if you are a linux or OS X, we recommend you to execute the automated setup script.
 Otherwise, follow the [manual process](#manual-setup)